It is always exciting when a new hire is added to the team.

-This step helps to orient the new person and gives the congregation a chance to interact and ask questions.
+This step helps to orient the new person but also gives the congregation a chance to interact and ask questions.

-This type of communication may not be as important for employees that help with custodial duties, or the receptionist, as someone in a leadership role that interacts with church members and volunteers.
+A communication of this type may not be as important for employees that help with custodial or office duties.
+But more important for those in a leadership role that interacts with church members and volunteers.

 What that communication looks like can vary depending on the culture of the church and the person’s level of influence.

 If the church is acclimated to technology, an email blast or text may be appropriate.
 If not, a letter sent to the home may be appropriate.

 Sometimes a pulpit announcement is in order, it just depends on the culture and organizational norm.

 Most organizations don’t communicate enough.
 However, when it comes to church communication, you can never communicate too much.

 The trick is to answer the questions before it is asked.
 This simple step helps establish credibility with members, volunteers, and employees.